dtbinh/rtes-course-project/Assignment_2/README.md

 Schedulability Analysis
 ================================================================

-This directory contains 4 directories:
+This directory contains 4 directories
 1)./include      ---	 This directory contains two header file named "structures.h" and "config.h"
 			 structures.h contains all the structures and function declarations used in the project. config.h contains just two configuration option which changes the behaviour and the log level of the program.